GitThirteen/no-pressure/README.md

 ### Meteors and Pistols (2-player simultaneous interaction)
 Whenever one player picks up a pistol from the ground, meteors start shooting at the spaceship.
 Meteors are either orange or blue.
 When a meteor is shot, it displays a digit.
 The players must communicate said color and digit to appropriately set the color of a button on an array of nine buttons.
+Additionally, there is a little collection task, requiring the players to collect 3 fuel cells from 9 possible locations!

 ### Radio (spatial audio)
 In the lobby, it is possible to turn the radio on and off (using the interaction interface).
-The radio's audio is spatialized.
+The radio's audio is spatialized, and haptics are used whenever possible (e.g., to signal that you cannot select the other player's ready button in the lobby, or when enabling / disabling the radio)

 ### Meteor Task UI Helpers (create & modify >=3 objects)
 1. On grabbing of the pistol, meteors start spawning and shooting at the spaceship